senacor/Tutorials-Microservices/hints/stage-07/README.md

   demonet:
 ```

 Note: The port configuration within the docker compose configuration file depicts the ports that will be allocated on the machine it runs on!
-Thus you can access the demo and accounting service through ```localhost:[PORT]``` again.
+Thus you can access the customer and accounting service through ```localhost:[PORT]``` again.
 For the container linkage (using names) this port configuration does not matter, because the containers communicate with each other on a docker-IP+port level.
 This is relevant for consideration once we use the amazon ECS (EC2 Container Service) in stage 08.
 Similar to docker compose we have to define task definitions that define the containers and how they are linked together.

 ## Adapt the configuration within the functional services

 Instead of using IP addresses to detect other containers we now use the names of those containers as defined in the docker-compose configuration.

-For the demo and the accounting project the ```application.yml``` and ```bootstrap.yml``` file will be adapted.
-Example blow shows for demo project, the accounting project is to be configured accordingly.
+For the customer and the accounting project the ```application.yml``` and ```bootstrap.yml``` file will be adapted.
+Example blow shows for customer project, the accounting project is to be configured accordingly.

 application.yml: